aarifhsn/quick-web-notes/README.txt

 4. Also from Frontend, you will get a floating notes icon to create or edit notes
 5. Go to 'Quick Web Notes > Settings' to reposition the notes icon, change the background color, and upload a custom icon
 6. Start creating notes!
-7. Use [web-notes] shortcode to display notes in your content
+7. Use [ahqwn_notes] shortcode to display notes in your content

 = Minimum Requirements =